EquinetPaul/nlp/README.md

 [tfidf_kmeans](#tfidf_kmeans)

 # tfidf_kmeans {#tfidf_kmeans}
 This library performs TF-IDF vectorization on a corpus of documents and determines the optimal number of clusters of KMeans.
-Once the optimal number of clusters has been identified, the library creates a topic representation for each cluster by selecting the top n terms that are most representative of that cluster.
+Once the optimal number of clusters has been identified, the library creates a topic representation for each cluster by selecting the top n terms that are most representative of that cluster. <a id="tfidf_kmeans"></a>

 ## Method & Results
 To determine the optimal number of clusters of KMeans we use the "Elbow method" with the inertia of each cluster.